linz/nz-facilities/db/docs/source/introduction.rst

 Description
 -----------

 A facility represents a particular activity such as a hospital or school.
-A facility boundary represents the 2D extent of the land which appears to be used by a facility.
+A facility boundary represents the extent of the land which appears to be used by a facility.
 A facility boundary can be different to corresponding cadastral parcel polygons because a facility can span across multiple parcels or be located in only part of a parcel.
 For example, a parcel owned by the Crown can include multiple schools and other facilities such as parks and reserves.

 NZ Facilities contains data sourced from `NationalMap <https://www.nationalmap.co.nz>`_, `Ministry of Education <https://www.educationcounts.govt.nz>`_ and `Ministry of Health <https://www.health.govt.nz>`_ licensed for reuse under `CC BY 4.0 <https://creativecommons.org/licenses/by/4.0/>`_.

 The NZ Facilities data was produced by acquiring facility boundaries from NationalMap, and matching and verifying this against authoritative data from the Ministry of Health and the Ministry of Education.
-Finally the facility boundaries were used to assign names and uses to NZ Building Outlines.
+Finally the facility boundaries were used to assign names and uses to `NZ Building Outlines <https://data.linz.govt.nz/layer/101290-nz-building-outlines/>`_.

 .. figure:: _static/overview.png
    :scale: 60 %
    :alt: an overview of the NZ Facilities creation process

    Image 1.
-An overview of the NZ Facilities creation process, from source data to attributed facility boundaries, and finally to assigned NZ Building Outlines.
+An overview of the NZ Facilities creation process, from source data to attributed facility boundaries, and finally to assigned `NZ Building Outlines <https://data.linz.govt.nz/layer/101290-nz-building-outlines/>`_.

 Source Data